Suggestive selling is the key to building great customer service and hitting sales goals.

 2. Confirm curbside orders by phone

-While the convenience of curbside delivery can be tempting as this Twitter user raved picking up on his bike.
+The convenience of curbside delivery can be tempting as shown by this Twitter user who raved about picking up his order on his bike.

 I love it that @Target lets you identify that you're doing curbside pickup by bike.
 Turned on the GPS option so they could see that I was coming and they were literally waiting for me at the curb.
 Only stopped for 7 seconds.
 So easy. #LeaveTheCarAtHomepic.twitter.com/XvW52FHi44